andres-erbsen/dename-writeup/dename.md

 Pond requires each pair of users to establish a shared secret before they can use Pond to communicate with each other.
-The Pond User Guide gives a detailed explanation of several acceptable ways that may be used to establish a shared secret, but despite the presence of instructions, Pond is mainly intended to be used by "the discerning", just anybody.
+The Pond User Guide gives a detailed explanation of several acceptable ways that may be used to establish a shared secret, but despite the presence of instructions, using Pond requires effort; it is designed for users with a strong commitment to privacy.
 We believe that exchanging public keys between contacts is the limiting factor of Pond's usability.
 Our variant of Pond includes the necessary user interface for associating a Pond account with a `dename` profile and adding contacts using their `dename` names instead of